Fernandina Beach, Florida: Education

 Note: Atlantic Elementary (2nd and 3rd grades) was closed at the end of the 2008 school year.
 After the closing, 2nd grade was moved to Southside and 3rd grade to Emma Love.
 Also, the private Catholic school, St. Michael's Academy, is in downtown Fernandina Beach.
 All three Fernandina Beach public schools are "A" rated by the State of Florida.
 The nickname of Fernandina Beach High School's athletic teams is the "Pirates".
 Amelia Island Montessori School is near American Beach and is accredited by the Florida Council of Independent Schools and is an associate member school with the American Montessori Society.

-Nassau County Public Library operates the Fernandina Beach Branch.
+Library

+Nassau County Public Library operates the Fernandina Beach Branch which is located at 25 N. 4th Street.
+This is the main branch in the library system with a variety of services.
+The library also is a passport acceptance facility.
+This location underwent major renovations beginning in 2014 through early 2015, but is still currently located in the historic downtown area.